housepower/clickhouse_sinker/README.md

 ## Features

 - Easy to use and deploy, you don't need write any hard code, just care about the configuration file
-- Support multiple parses: csv, fastjson, gjson.
+- Support multiple parsers: csv, fastjson, gjson.
 - Support multiple Kafka client: sarama, kafka-go.
 - Custom parser support.
 - Support multiple sinker tasks, each runs on parallel.